Trump ramps up expulsions of migrant youth, citing virus

 HOUSTON (AP) — The young migrants and asylum seekers swim across the Rio Grande and clamber into the dense brush of Texas.
 Many are teens who left Central America on their own; others were sent along by parents from refugee camps in Mexico.
 They are as young as 10.

-Under U.S. law they would normally be allowed to live with relatives while their cases wend their way through immigration courts.
+Under U.S. law they would normally be allowed to live with relatives while their cases wind through immigration courts.
 Instead the Trump administration is quickly expelling them under an emergency declaration citing the coronavirus pandemic, with 600 minors expelled in April alone.

 The expulsions are the latest administration measure aimed at preventing the entry of migrant children, following other programs such as the since-rescinded “zero tolerance” policy that resulted in thousands of family separations.

-Border agencies say they have to restrict asylum claims and border crossings during the pandemic to prevent its spread.
+Border agencies say they have to restrict asylum claims and border crossings during the pandemic to prevent the virus’ spread.
 Migrants’ advocates call that a pretext to dispense with federal protections for children.

-In interviews with The Associated Press, two recently expelled minors said border agents told them they would not be allowed to request asylum.
+In interviews with The Associated Press, two recently expelled teens said border agents told them they wouldn’t be allowed to request asylum.
 They were placed in cells, fingerprinted and given a medical exam.
 Then, after four days, they were flown back to their home country of Guatemala.
-The AP is withholding the minors’ last names to protect their privacy.
+The AP is withholding the teens’ last names to protect their privacy.

-Brenda, 16, left Guatemala in hopes of reaching the United States to eventually work and help her family.
+Brenda, 16, left Guatemala in hopes of reaching the U.S. to eventually work and help her family.
 Her father works on a farm, but it’s not enough.

 “We barely eat,” she said.